rclone/rclone/docs/content/swift.md

 When you run through the config, make sure you choose `true` for `env_auth` and leave everything else blank.

-rclone will then set any empty config parameters from the enviroment using standard OpenStack environment variables.
+rclone will then set any empty config parameters from the environment using standard OpenStack environment variables.
 There is [a list of the variables](https://godoc.org/github.com/ncw/swift#Connection.ApplyEnvironment)